CNAG-Biomedical-Informatics/omicsdm-documentation/docs/content/introduction/stored-data-examples.md

     !!!
 Warning "3TR specific"
         Only submit processed data that is ready for analyses.

-  -   :fontawesome-solid-clipboard-user:{ .lg .middle } __Pheno-Clinical Data__
+  -   :fontawesome-solid-clipboard-user:{ .lg .middle } __Clinical Data__

     ---

-    Pheno-clinical (phenotypic + clinical) data is the data that describes the phenotype and clinical information of the samples from which the omics data was generated.
+    Clinical data is the data that describes the phenotype and clinical information of the samples from which the omics data was generated.

     In the best scenario, this data comes in the form of